tskit-dev/msprime/docs/tutorial.rst

 also important differences between the trees.

 .. warning:: Do not store the values returned from the
-    :meth:`~.TreeSequence.trees` iterator in a list and operate on them afterwards!
-For efficiency reasons ``msprime`` uses the same instance of :class:`.SparseTree` for each tree in the sequence and updates the internal state for each new tree.
+    :meth:`~tskit.TreeSequence.trees` iterator in a list and operate on them afterwards!
+For efficiency reasons ``tskit`` uses the same instance of :class:`tskit.Tree` for each tree in the sequence and updates the internal state for each new tree.
 Therefore, if you store the trees returned from the iterator in a list, they will all refer to the same tree.